-New construction shall incorporate front porches that are large enough for people to sit and observe the public life of their street and neighborhood.
+New construction that incorporates front porches should be large enough for people to sit and observe the public life of their street and neighborhood.

 - a.
-Primary character defining porches shall not be enclosed. - b.
-Secondary porches may be enclosed if configured in such a manner that the historic character is still visible. - c.
-Use materials similar to the original or materials that will appear to be in harmony with nearby historic homes. - d.
+Primary character defining porches shall not be enclosed. - Secondary porches may be enclosed if configured in such a manner that the historic character is still visible. - c.
+Use materials that will appear to be in harmony with nearby historic homes. - d.
 Orient the front of a house to the street and clearly identify the front door. - e.
 The use of a porch is encouraged.
-A porch shall be similar in character, design, scale and materials to those seen traditionally in the neighborhood. - f.
+A porch should be similar in character, design, scale and materials to those seen traditionally in the neighborhood. - f.
 Avoid decorative elements that are not known to have been used on the style of house being built. - g.
-Porch supports shall be of a substantial enough size that the porch does not appear to "float" above the entry. - h.
+Porch supports should be of a substantial enough size that the porch does not appear to "float" above the entry. - h.
 Brick, wood, or like wood columns are appropriate.
-Recommended column types are: square, turned or chamfered. - i.
-Porch columns shall be similar to those historically found.
+Recommended column types are: square, turned or chamfered.